rng-guy/NFSMWBartender/README.txt

 v1.9.01: It's a bird!
 It's a plane!
-No, it's yet another fresh batch of phrasing corrections! v1.9.02: Added information about enabling / disabling individual bug fixes to README v1.9.03: Clarified logic of spawn-table copying in "LIMITATIONS" section of README
+No, it's yet another fresh batch of phrasing corrections! v1.9.02: Added information about enabling / disabling individual bug fixes to README v1.9.03: Clarified logic of spawn-table copying in "LIMITATIONS" section of README v1.9.04: Corrected mislabelled spawn tables in "LIMITATIONS" section of README